Allied intervention in the Russian Civil War: North Russia

 On 25 April a White Russian battalion mutinied, and, after 300 men went over to the Bolsheviks, they turned and attacked the Allied troops at Tulgas.
-In May and June, the units of the original British force which had arrived in Archangel in August and September 1918 finally received orders for home.
+In May and June, the units of the original British force which had arrived in arkhangelsk in August and September 1918 finally received orders for home.
 In early June the French troops were withdrawn and the Royal Marines detachment was also sent home, followed by all Canadian troops after it was requested that they be repatriated.
 All remaining American troops also left for home.
 The Serbian troops (perhaps Maynard's best infantry fighters) became unreliable as others withdrew around them.
 By 3 July, the Italian company was on the verge of mutiny as its men were seriously disaffected with their continued presence in Russia so long after the Armistice.
 In mid July, the two companies of American railway troops were also withdrawn.
-The French and American troops stationed in the north were similarly reluctant to fight, and French troops in Archangel refused to take part in any action that was not merely defensive.
+The French and American troops stationed in the north were similarly reluctant to fight, and French troops in arkhangelsk refused to take part in any action that was not merely defensive.
 Despite being told when volunteering that they were only to be used for defensive purposes, plans were made in June to use the men of the North Russian Relief Force in a new offensive aimed at capturing the key city of Kotlas and linking up with Kolchak's White forces in Siberia.
 The villages of Topsa and Troitsa were attacked in anticipation of this action, with 150 Bolsheviks being killed and 450 being captured.
 However, with Kolchak's forces being pushed back rapidly, the Kotlas offensive was cancelled.

-In early July 1919 another White unit under British command mutinied and killed its British officers, with 100 men then deserting to the Bolsheviks.
+In early July 1919, another White unit under British command mutinied and killed its British officers, with 100 men then deserting to the Bolsheviks.
 Another White mutiny was foiled later in the month by Australian troops.
 On 20 July, 3,000 White troops in the key city of Onega mutinied and handed over the city to the Bolsheviks.
 The loss of the city was a significant blow to the Allied forces as it was the only overland route available for the transfer of supplies and men between the Murmansk and Arkhangel theatres.
 This event led to the British losing all remaining trust for the Whites and contributed to the desire to withdraw.
 Attempts were soon made to retake the city, but in a failed attack in late July the British had to force detachments of White forces to land at gunpoint in the city, since they were adamant that they would not take part in any fighting.
 On one Allied ship, 5 Bolshevik prisoners captured in battle even managed to temporarily subdue the 200 White Russians on board and take control of the ship with little resistance.
 Despite the Allied setbacks, a battalion of marines, the 6th Royal Marine Light Infantry, was sent to assist the British at the end of July.